ezachrisen/indigo/README.md

 # Indigo
 Indigo is a rules engine created to enable application developers to build systems whose logic can be controlled by end-users via rules.
 Rules are expressions (such as "a > b") that are evaluated, and the outcomes used to direct appliation logic.
-Indigo does not itself provide a language for expressions, relying instead on a backend evaluator (interface Evaluator) to provide that.
-You can create your own backend evaluator, or use the default one, CEL.
+Indigo does not itself provide a language for expressions, relying instead on a backend evaluator (```interface Evaluator```) to provide that.
+You can create your own backend evaluator, or use the default one, Google's Common Expression Language, CEL.

 ### Google's Common Expression Language